-By "empire," we simply refer to the uncoordinated, and sometimes competing, imperial policies of political elites who intend to dominate and exploit others less powerful.
-Today, Washington's undeclared empire is a tangle of deception, corruption, and supreme arrogance.
+By "empire," we simply mean the uncoordinated, and sometimes competing, imperial policies of political elites who intend to dominate and exploit others less powerful.
+Washington's undeclared empire is today a tangle of deception, corruption, and supreme arrogance.
 Overextended and $20 trillion in debt its collapse seems inevitable.
-How can this have escaped the attention of the mainstream press?
+Gee, how could this have escaped the attention of the mainstream media and American people?

-Only the middle class, with ample access to alternative views online, could rise to assert its democratic authority.
-Worker bee Americans with ridiculed values like honesty, fidelity, and thrift have been frustrated with the nation's mismanagement for decades, but remain strangely passive.
-They have accepted the contingencies of life in the hive and stay within its limits.
-Many are aware of false narratives that must not be challenged, and see liberty eroded as elites consolidate power.
-Simply wanting to live their lives, these Americans have tolerated corruption since their standard of living has not collapsed yet.
-Despite a pervasive sense of foreboding, most keep quiet.
+Only the middle class with ample access to alternative news online could know the extent of this corruption and assert its democratic authority.
+Worker bee Americans with ridiculed values like honesty, fidelity, and thrift have been frustrated with the mismanagement of the nation for decades, yet remain passive.
+They accept the limits of life in the hive and succumb to groupthink.
+Many are aware of the false narratives that must not be challenged, and see free speech eroded as elites consolidate power.
+The middle class remains complicit since their standard of living has not (yet) collapsed.
+People keep quiet to avoid being noticed.

-So, what happened to the "land of the free and home of the brave," first man-on-the-moon nation?
+What happened to the "land of the free and home of the brave," first man-on-the-moon nation?
 It did not require a huge conspiracy.
-An American oligarchy of globalists, neocons, powerful interest groups, and purveyors of mainstream news are co-dependent.
-They must implicitly cooperate to manage citizen perception and convince people to act against their best interests.
+The American oligarchy of globalists, neocons, powerful interest groups, and purveyors of mainstream news are co-dependent.
+They must implicitly cooperate to manage citizen perception and convince people to act against their own interests.

 "The conscious and intelligent manipulation of the organized habits and opinions of the [public] is an important element in democratic society.
 Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country."
 Edward Bernays

-To this purpose the mainstream media supplies an endless flow of propaganda to launder our brains, encourage fear, cognitive dissonance and related human frailties, to keep the elite on top.
-Incessant repetition of official stories and claims does the trick.
-Those who dominate American society today have no regard for truth or democracy.
-The public to them are "useful idiots" to manipulate to their ends, as Leo Strauss taught his followers.
+To this purpose the mainstream media supplies an endless flow of propaganda to launder our brains, encourage fear, dependence and cognitive dissonance, and to keep the elite on top.
+The media's incessant repetition of official claims does the trick.
+Those who dominate American society today have no regard for the truth or democracy, only control.
+The public to them are "useful idiots" to manipulate and manage, as Leo Strauss taught his followers.

 The purpose of the self-described "legacy" media today is to soothe, distract, and protect Americans from the truth.
 Citizens are expected to accept its claims without proof, and view skeptics and "truth-tellers" as traitors.
 Media scholar Ben Bagdikian observed that "fundamental deception damages the public’s ability to maintain a rational view of the world.
 Once a basic untruth is rooted, it blurs a society’s perception of reality and, consequently, the intelligence with which it reacts to events.”

-Six giant media conglomerates control about 90% of the news Americans receive.
-They have shown remarkable discipline in presenting consistent stories and self-policing to eliminate voices of dissent.
-It is a system of rewards and punishments.
-If you want your voice to be heard you must self-censor, and those who cross the boundaries are banned from the "American Pravda."
+Six media giants (GE, News Corp., Disney, Viacom, Time Warner, CBS) control about 90% of the news.
+Their 232 executives determine the information diet of 277 million Americans.
+They have exercised remarkable discipline in presenting consistent stories and self-policing to eliminate voices of dissent.
+Theirs is a system of rewards and punishments.
+If you want your voice heard in mainstream media you must self-censor, and those who cross the unstated boundaries are banned from participation.
 It should be no surprise that many Americans remain clueless.

-Political correctness is key to understanding the transfer of power in U.S. from the many to the few.
-Promoted in the guise of a respect for diversity, its real purpose has been to silence dissent.
-It undermined self-government by making almost all controversial subjects off-limits.
-The idea is to pathologize dissent, as if there could be no legitimate difference of opinion on the topic.
-Enforced by media gatekeepers, a "spiral of silence" envelops any non-approved political view to imply that anyone who could hold such an opinion is either dangerous or a nutcase.
-For example, if citizens asking for proof can be labeled "conspiracy theorists," their challenges can be ignored.
-If whistleblowers are presented as "traitors," few will come forward to expose government crimes.
+Political correctness is central to understanding the transfer of power in U.S. from the many to the few.
+Promoted in the guise of a respect for diversity, its real purpose was to silence dissent.
+It undermined self-government by making most controversial subjects off-limits.
+The idea was to pathologize dissent, as if there could be no legitimate difference of opinion on the topic.
+Enforced by media gatekeepers, a "spiral of silence" envelops any non-approved interpretation or political view implying that anyone who would hold such a view is either a threat or nutcase.
+For instance, if citizens asking for proof can be labeled "conspiracy theorists," their challenges can be dismissed.
+If whistleblowers are presented as "traitors," few will be willing to come forward.
 Is this power?
-Real power is getting people to self-censor, and not say what they know to be true.
+Real power is getting people to self-censor, and not say what they believe to be true.

-The masters of deceit are especially careful to avoid any unscripted public discussions of foreign policy, loss of Constitutional protections, or checks and balances.
+The masters of deceit are especially careful to avoid any unscripted public discussions of foreign policy, loss of Constitutional protections or checks and balances.
 When well-funded special interests and intelligence agencies frame the issues, citizens can be easily duped.
-Most people realize that "if they can get you asking the wrong questions, they don’t have to worry about the answers."
+Most people understand that "if they can get you asking the wrong questions, they don’t have to worry about the answers."

-The mainstream media provides the U.S. electorate with the wrong questions, and offers quislings as the only viable candidates.
-Fools receive generous media attention to drive voter support to the preordained candidates.
-Although as they saw in the 2016 election, this exposure can backfire.
-Any independent and insightful voices that emerge can be ignored, marginalized, or smeared if they persist.
+The mainstream media provides the U.S. electorate with the wrong questions, and quislings as viable candidates.
+Fools receive generous media attention to drive support to the preordained candidates, although as we saw in the 2016 election this exposure can backfire.
+Trump was featured since he seemed to the Dems the candidate least likely to beat Hillary.
+Any independent voices that emerge can be ignored, marginalized, or smeared if they persist.

-When whistleblower Edward Snowden came forward to reveal the massive illegal NSA spy program targeting all Americans he was smeared by the media to divert attention from the facts.
-Former President Carter was asked for his reaction.
+When whistleblower Edward Snowden came forward to reveal the massive illegal NSA spy program which targeted all Americans he was smeared by the media to divert attention from the facts.
+Former President Carter was asked for a reaction.
 He calmly told reporters, "America does not at the moment have a functioning democracy."

-Few today could deny the reality of deep state manipulation that shapes U.S. policy and is impervious to the will of the people.
+Few today would deny the reality of deep state manipulation that shapes U.S. policy and is impervious to the will of the people.
 Its nebulous powers increased as resistance was pathologized.
-Although concealed and vehemently denied, as Mike Whitney writes, "There’s an alternate power-structure that operates completely off the public’s radar and has the elected government in a death-grip.”
+Although vehemently denied by Washington, as Mike Whitney writes, "There’s an alternate power-structure that operates completely off the public’s radar and has the elected government in a death-grip.”

-Americans may be finally awakening to the reality that they have no voice in governance, and their political actions will be of no value.
-They see the countervailing forces that once provided balance have been removed.
-Independent news services were the first to go.
+Americans may be finally awakening to the reality that they have no voice in governance, and their political actions have no consequence.
+They can see the countervailing forces that provided balance have been removed: Independent news services were the first to go.
 Corporate off-shoring of U.S. manufacturing jobs effectively destroyed labor unions.
 Deregulation of the financial industry reversed citizen protections, like the Glass-Steagall Act (1933-1999) which prevented commercial banks from playing the Wall Street casino with customer deposits.
-Universities and public institutions that citizens once relied upon to be impartial are now in a total PC lockdown, poised to wreck the career of anyone who challenges them.
-Congress, with approval ratings barely above single digits, has devolved into a one-party hot-rhetoric political Kabuki, debating issues that many Americans recognize as false or pointless.
+Universities and public institutions that were once impartial are now in a PC lockdown, ready to wreck the career of anyone who does not conform.
+Congress, with its approval ratings barely above single digits, has devolved into a one-party hot-rhetoric political Kabuki, debating issues that many recognize as false or misleading.

-The corporate media has conditioned Americans to believe that almost all authority resides in the President-As-Seen-On-TV, and the elected Congress and officials at the State and Municipal levels are irrelevant.
-They suggest the busy citizen's duty is merely to approve the slate of candidates offered and pay their taxes.
+The corporate media has conditioned Americans to think almost all authority resides in the President-As-Seen-On-TV, and the elected Congress and representatives at the State and Municipal levels are irrelevant.
+They suggest the busy citizen's duty is merely to accept the viewpoints offered.
 Imagine the elites' rage when voters rebel.
-Those 60-some million "deplorable" people who hoped to unplug from the matrix in 2016 will never be forgiven!
+The 60 million "deplorables" who hoped to unplug from the matrix and "drain the swamp" will never be forgiven!

 In contrast, look at Parliamentarian governance in places like Sweden and New Zealand where the focus is on political platforms, not personalities.
-Since no party enjoys majority rule, the larger ones must cooperate with minority parties to form a coalition.
-The U.S. has relied on separation of powers--an independent Congress, Judiciary and Executive--to protect citizens and avoid corruption, but this is clearly not working.
+Since no party enjoys majority rule, the larger ones must cooperate with minority parties to form coalitions.
+The U.S. has relied on separation of powers--an independent Congress, Judiciary and Executive--to protect citizens from corruption, but this has been undermined by influence peddling and intimidation.

-Concentration of power in the Executive serves the interests of elites and deep state.
-Only the strongest and most capable President could overcome their "guidance," and such a person would never be tolerated.
+Concentration of power in a unitary executive serves the interests of elites and deep state.
+Only the strongest and most capable President could overcome their guidance, and such a person would never be tolerated.
 Checks and balances critical to the republic have been dismantled, and the United States is careening toward disaster.